Written by: Doug

 Intrigued?
 Read on to learn more.

-Square foot gardening is a method of growing crops in sqares (1ft per side) that challenges the traditional row system.
+Square foot gardening is a method of growing crops in squares (1ft per side) that challenges the traditional row system.
 An engineer rather than a horticulturalist by trade, Mel Bartholomew coined the phrase ‘square foot gardening’ in his first book on the subject which was published in 1981.

 By applying his orderly and scientific mind to the somewhat chaotic world of kitchen gardens, he created a simple system which was efficient with both space and resources.
 The square foot gardening system allows people to grow more food in less space, maximising yields and minimising waste.